Catalonian Trails

 Below is the accommodation featured on this holiday across all departure dates.
 Please refer to the Itinerary for more detail about each night's accommodation for each departure date.

-A’Zambezi Lodge is located close the Zambezi Rivers edge and decorated in traditional African-style design, that blends perfectly into its surrounding environment.
-The lodge consist of 83 thatched covered rooms, each with lush green lawns.
+A’Zambezi Lodge is located close the Zambezi River's edge and decorated in traditional African-style design that blends perfectly into its surrounding environment.
+The lodge consists of 83 thatched covered rooms, each with lush green lawns.
 Rooms are equipped with air-conditioning, in-room tea and coffee-making facilities, telephone and satellite TV.

 Chobe Safari Lodge is located on the banks of the Chobe River in northern Botswana, situated in the town of Kasane, where the borders of Botswana, Zimbabwe, Namibia and Zambia meet.
 Accommodation is either in the luxury River Rooms, Safari Rooms, or the traditional thatched rondavels.
 Our groups will usually stay in the Safari Rooms, which include ensuite facilities with bath and shower, air conditioning, satellite TV, telephone and a private patio.
 The lodge has a number of facilities including an outdoor pool, a cocktail bar, the Sedudu Bar; overlooking Sedudu Island in the Chobe River, an internet café, a volleyball and squash court, a health and beauty salon and a curio and craft shop.